CJC-ds/nps-twitter/README.md

 # nps-twitter
 Net promoter score mined from twitter thread engagement.

+For twitter accounts with large followings, we can quantitatively measure how audience/customers feel about an announcement of a business decision or product.
+It can be used to quickly address a PR disaster before it happens, or determine if the company is moving towards a direction that your customers believe in.

 ## Project background
 As organizations become increasingly reliant on Social Media platforms for customer engagement; customers have been given a voice to either complain or praise the efforts of these organizations.